 How should I take lubiprostone (Amitiza)?

-Take lubiprostone with food.
+Take lubiprostone with food or milk.

 Drink a full glass of water when you take this medication.